 Propose a new member

 Active members of our club can propose a new member by downloading and completing the the new-member proposal form.
-The form, and a checklist, explain how to initiate the process.
+The form, with a checklist, explains how to initiate the process.

 Our club brochure